PA on Apollo at Brid

 Pointing, I found, has as much to do with the design of the rig than with the skill of the yachtsman.
 Early on we made some basic modifications: we fitted a traveller and genoa tracks.
 However, this did not stop the forestay from sagging excessively, and more drastic measures were needed.

-Four years ago, after buying out my partner's share, I had the opportunity to completely change the rig.
+So I decided to completely change the rig.
 One way of preventing sag was to put more pressure on the rig.
 It seemed the top of the boat was fastened to the hull by glue and eight bolts - four of them being tied into two six inch long chainplates.
 So I had bolts fixed at six inch intervals around the gunwhale flange, longer chainplates fitted, which were then secured to the hull by two interlocking stainless steel plates.

 I knew that this would not entirely cure the problem.
 So I thought about a backstay, and consulted Chris Ratsey of UK/Mc William Sailmakers in Cowes, Isle of Wight, and Coates Marine at Whitby, who in turn consulted Opal Marine, the selling agent.
 By this time our sail wardrobe had already grown with the addition of a 90% jib and a large J24 genoa, which had been adapted for Apollo.
 This large genoa would not fit inside the stays as the others did.
 So, Apollo had had to take the sheets outside the stays and through the spinaker blocks on the transom - which was good for speed, but not particularly brilliant for pointing!